kalaspuffar/secure-quick-reliable-login/README.md

 Last way to build the project is to use bazel.
 First you need to install or build bazel which is easy on Linux and Mac but can be more of a hazzle on windows.

+Remember to build a project with bazel in windows you use three slashes instead of two to signify the root. eg ///app:sqrl

 First you need to setup your workspace inside of the project directory.
 In order to find your api level you can look into the [sdk path]/platforms to see which versions are installed.
 The build_tools_version can be found in the [sdk path]/build-tools.

 ```
+load("@bazel_tools//tools/build_defs/repo:maven_rules.bzl", "maven_aar")
+maven_aar(
+  name = "qrcodereaderview",
+  artifact = "com.dlazaro66.qrcodereaderview:qrcodereaderview:2.0.2",
+)
 android_sdk_repository(
     name = "androidsdk",
     path = "[your sdk path]",